ionwandodinomo/WRO-Future-Engineers-2025/README.md

 </p>

 Colour flattening: ❌
-- make similar colours flatten, shadow less
+- make similar colours into 1 colour, flattens the image such that shadows affect the colour less
-- too simplistic and CPU-intensive
+- over simplifies image and CPU-intensive

 Unexpectedly, frame rate also played a large role in contour detection:
 - It was observed/calculated that the process bottleneck at ~64 fps